DanielMuller/danielmuller.me/content/post/mediapipline.md

   * A naming convention could be used to interact with IMDB to gather more informations
 * An entry is created in DynamoDB
 * The video is sent to [Rekognition](https://aws.amazon.com/rekognition/) to extract labels, persons, ... _Not implemented for this article_
-* A Lambda function builts the outputs based on the source file definition and triggers MediaConvert
+* A Lambda function builds the outputs based on the source file definition and triggers MediaConvert
   * We don't create a rendition bigger than the source
   * We don't create renditions with a higher bitrate than the source
   * Generate video stills to be used as covers